vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/what-are-test-doubles.md

 - If an amount is deposited, then the balance increases to reflect the deposited amount.
 - If an amount is withdrawn, then the balance decreases to reflect the withdrawn amount.

-We can encapsuate this behavior in a test:
+We can encapsulate this behavior in a test:

 ```typescript
 function testBankAccount(createBankAccount: () => BankAccount) {